abinav16/shotai-privacy/privacy.md

 ### 9.1 Access, correction, and deletion

-You may request access to, correction of, or deletion of your personal data by emailing **abinavbtech@gmail.com** from the address associated with your account (or with enough information for us to verify your identity).
+You may request access to, correction of, or deletion of your personal data by emailing **aioriginx.apps@gmail.com** from the address associated with your account (or with enough information for us to verify your identity).

-**Account deletion** is available **on request only** (there is no in-app “delete account” button at this time).
-After we verify your request, we will delete your Firebase Authentication account and associated user data subject to the retention period in Section 7.
+**Account deletion** is available in the App under **Account → Delete account**, or by emailing **aioriginx.apps@gmail.com**.
+We delete your Firebase Authentication account, Firestore profile, projects, and Cloud Storage files subject to the retention period in Section 7.

 ### 9.2 Sign-out